Topic: Transportation Services

 - When Edmonton Transit is unavailable or does not provide an acceptable level of service to the designated school, yellow bus service for eligible riders shall be arranged.

-- A student shall receive no more than one form of transportation service from the District.
+- A student shall receive no more than one form of transportation service from the Division.

 - The school principal shall be responsible for: